 Sign in to Office 365 with your work or school account.

 In the left navigation of the Microsoft 365 admin center, go to Users > Active users, and then select a user or users from the list.

-On the Product licenses page, toggle Communications Credits to On to assign this license, and then click Save.
+Toggle Communications Credits to On to assign this license, and then select Save.